adin786/adin786.github.io/_portfolio/usedcars.md

 permalink: /portfolio/used-cars
 related: true
 ---
-I'm looking to sell my car and struggling to decide on a fair selling price.
+I've been looking to sell my car and struggled to decide on a fair selling price.
 I decided to scrape some data from [Autotrader](https://www.autotrader.co.uk/) and analyse the prices of similarly spec'd cars to build a valuation model.
-The project was a success with good agreement between the model's price estimate, and existing online valuation tools.
+The project quite successful with good agreement between the model's price estimate, and existing online valuation tools.

 # Summary
 - Wrote a web scraper to extract 1000 adverts for Audi A6's.